History of Stevenson Hall

-Constructed in 1967 at over 2 million dollars, Stevenson Hall remains the tallest point in Coles County, still offering a unique atmosphere for residents.
-Originally known as the Stevenson Memorial Tower, after former governor of Illinois Adlai E. Stevenson II, the building was dedicated on February 18, 1969, with the namesake’s son, Adlai Stevenson III present at the ceremony.
+Constructed in 1968 at over 2 million dollars, Stevenson Hall remains the tallest point in Coles County, still offering a unique atmosphere for residents.
+Originally known as the Stevenson Memorial Tower, after former governor of Illinois Adlai E. Stevenson II who also served as the ambassador to the United Nations from 1961-1965.
+In addition to his service as governor and ambassador Adlai E. Stevenson II also ran for the Presidency of the United States on two separate occasions in 1952 and 1956.
+Stevenson Hall was dedicated on February 18, 1969, with the namesake’s son, Adlai Stevenson III present at the ceremony.

 Stevenson Hall remained an all-male residence hall until 1973 when the gentlemen of Stevenson Hall successfully argued that the hall transform to a coeducational building.
 During the 1973 academic year, three floors of Stevenson Hall were designated as coed.
 This setup remained until 1976 when four additional floors became coeducational, with the rest of the building following shortly after, making Stevenson Hall the only residence hall on campus to offer coeducational floor communities.